AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Related Works

 \section{Related Works}

-{\bf Pre-trained Language Models} has been an emerging direction in NLP since Google launched BERT \citep{devlin2018bert} in 2018.
-With the powerful Transformer architecture \citep{vaswani2017attention}, several pre-trained models, such as BERT and generative pre-training model (GPT) \citep{radford2018improving}, and their variants have achieved state-of-the-art performance in various NLP tasks including NER \citep{wang2018glue, devlin2018bert, liu2019roberta}. \citet{yang2019xlnet} proposed a pre-trained permutation language model (XLNet) to overcome the limitations of denoising autoencoding based pre-training. \citet{liu2019roberta} demonstrated that more data and more parameter tuning could benefit pre-trained language models, and released a new pre-trained model (RoBERTa).
+\paragraph{Pre-trained Language Models} has been an emerging direction in NLP since Google launched BERT \cite{devlin2018bert} in 2018.
+With the powerful Transformer architecture, several pre-trained models, such as BERT and generative pre-training model (GPT), and their variants have achieved state-of-the-art performance in various NLP tasks including NER \cite{devlin2018bert,liu2019roberta}.
+Yang~\shortcite{yang2019xlnet} proposed a pre-trained permutation language model (XLNet) to overcome the limitations of denoising autoencoding based pre-training.
+Liu~\shortcite{liu2019roberta} demonstrated that more data and more parameter tuning could benefit pre-trained language models, and released a new pre-trained model (RoBERTa).
 To follow the trend, we use BERT as our neural model in this work.

-{\bf Statistical Modeling} has been widely employed in sequence labeling.
-Classical models learn label sequences through graph-based representation, with prominent examples such as Hidden Markov Model (HMM) \citep{baum1966statistical}, Maximum Entropy Markov Models (MEMM) \citep{toutanova2000enriching} and Conditional Random Fields (CRF) \citep{lafferty2001conditional}.
+\paragraph{Statistical Modeling} has been widely employed in sequence labeling.
+Classical models learn label sequences through graph-based representation, with prominent examples such as Hidden Markov Model (HMM), Maximum Entropy Markov Models (MEMM) and Conditional Random Fields (CRF) \cite{lafferty2001conditional}.
 Among them, CRF is an optimal model, since it resolves the labeling bias issue in MEMM and doesn't require the unreasonable independence assumptions in HMM.
-However, conventional CRF is not directly applicable to the incomplete annotation situation. \citet{ni2017weakly} select the sentences with the highest confidence, and regarding missing labels as O. Another line of work is to replace CRF with Partial CRF \citep{tackstrom2013token} or Fuzzy CRF \citep{bellare2007learning}, which assign unlabeled words with all possible labels and maximize the total probability \citep{yang2018distantly}.
-Although these works have led to many promising results, they still need external knowledge for high-quality performance. \citet{jie2019better} presented a weighted CRF model which is most closely related to our work.
+However, conventional CRF is not directly applicable to the incomplete annotation situation.
+Ni~\shortcite{ni2017weakly} select the sentences with the highest confidence, and regarding missing labels as O. Another line of work is to replace CRF with Partial CRF \cite{nooralahzadeh2019reinforcement,huang2019learning} or Fuzzy CRF \cite{shang2018learning}, which assign unlabeled words with all possible labels and maximize the total probability \cite{yang2018distantly}.
+Although these works have led to many promising results, they still need external knowledge for high-quality performance.
+Jie~\shortcite{jie2019better} presented a weighted CRF model which is most closely related to our work.
 They estimated a proper distribution for all possible paths derived from the incomplete annotations.
-Our work enhances Fuzzy CRF by reducing the possible path numbers by a large margin, aiming to better focus on the gold path.
+Our work enhances Fuzzy CRF by reducing the possible paths by a large margin, aiming to better focus on the gold path.